Imburse-Payments/imburse-payments.github.io/unused/creating-a-tangocard-provider-configuration.md

 In addition, you should also have:
 - The Tenant Security Key created from the previous step.
 If you don't have one, see the tutorial [Creating a Tenant Security Key](/pages/tutorials/creating-a-tenant-security-key) first.

-## Steps
-Follow these steps to create a new Tangocard Provider Configuration for one of your Tenants.

-### 1 - Aquire a Management Bearer Token
+## Step 1 - Aquire a Management Bearer Token
 You will need to generate an HMAC token for the following following request using a `Tenant Security Key`; not an `Account Security Key`.

 **Note: If you already have a valid `Tenant Security Key` derived `Management Bearer Token` then you can use this rather than creating a new one.
 Skip to Step 2 if you have one.**